belljustin/stamp/README.md

 ## Configuration

+An example configuration file can be found at `config.json`.

-### Geth
+### contract

-To configure private test network with geth:

-1. `./truffle/scripts/initGeth.sh` to initialize with the the genesis block defined at `./truffle/genesis.json`
-    - If you have a keyfile for an existing address, place it in `truffle/data/keystore/`
+- address: the hex address of the contract
+- host: geth node hostname
-2. Run `./truffle/scripts/startGeth.sh` to start the geth node
+- port: geth node port
-3. In a new terminal, run `make migrate` to compile and deploy the contract to the geth node
+- interval: period, in seconds, to submit a new stamp
+- privateKey: path to the Keystore File (UTC / JSON)
-    - You'll have to provide the password to the keyfile
+- password: used to decrypt the keystore file

-### Environment Variables

-- STAMP\_PRIVATE\_KEY: [hex value of the private key used for stamping]

-### Files

-- config.json
-- truffle/truffle-config.js
-- (dev|prod).secret.env

 ## Requirements
 - geth